carlosbrando/rails21-book/text/01_ActiveRecord/02_has_one.markdown

 What we are looking at here is a **Client** class which **has_many** kinds of contacts, since the **ContactCard** class has a polymorphic relationship.

-Next step in our example, let's create two classes to represent a **ContactCard**.
+Next step in our example, let's create two classes to represent a **ContactCard**:

 	class Person < ActiveRecord::Base
 	  has_many :contact_cards, :as => :contact